galaxy-cli/pdftompv/README.md

 The purpose of this bash script is to be able to simply convert PDF to MP3

-There are few options such as:
+There are a few options such as:

 --url
 1. Uses `wget` to download a `pdf` file from a page